mattrussi/gitlab-com-runbooks/docs/ir.gitlab.com/overview.md

 ### Alerting

-Currently, the only alerting is a blackbox probe.
+Currently, the only alerting is a blackbox probe and pingdom